AdedamolaXL/web3-community-outreach/README.md

     * A =
     * R = Gauge which of the social media channels works best and focus on that, engage the community productively by bringing in experts on different topics and encouraging discussion among the student-members in town-hall meetings and interviews.
     * T = Start 2 weeks after learning platform curriculum launch.
 * Collaboration
   - Virtual residencies
+    * S = Create a virtual residency program for student-members who have completed their phase of the curriculum
+    * M = The virtual residency will reoccur every 6 months to provide a sufficient net-period for student-members to complete their phase
+    * A =
+    * R = Mentors, resources will be provided
+    * T = The program will last 1 month
    - Exhibitions
+    * S = Create an exhibition/auction where members can present their works and appreciate others works
+    * M = Exhibitions will take place every 6 months intervals
+    * A =
+    * R =
+    * T = It will last for one week
    - Competitions
+    * S = Organize art competitions to stimulate and encourage innovation among artist-members, it will be styled like an hackathon
+    * M = Art competitions will occur once in a year
+    * A =
+    * R =
+    * T =
  * Cooperative Investments
   - Liquidity pools
+    * S =
+    * M =
+    * A =
+    * R =
+    * T =
   - Fundraising
+    * S =
+    * M =
+    * A =
+    * R =
+    * T =
   - Joint-ownership
+    * S =
+    * M =
+    * A =
+    * R =
+    * T =
  * Loyalties Plan
-### OBJECTIVES
-1. What are your organization’s goals as well as the activities and services it provides?
-Primarily educational
-  - Goal: The primary goal of this outreach is to educate and promote community collaboration among art lovers
-  - Services: Education, Collaboration, Investment and Loyalties plan
-  - Activities: virtual learning, virtual residencies, exhibitions, art spaces and discussions, competitions, fund-raising

-2. Target Group?
+    * S =
+    * M =
+    * A =
+    * R =
+    * T =

+## 3. Target Market
    - Art lovers within the millenial demographic
   - Why?
+We are focussing on art lovers within the millenial demographic because they are the most tech-savvy and finally buoyant of the group considered.
+Gen Z is tech savvy as well but hasn't averagely hasn't achieved purchasing power as a demographic due to their age, while baby boomers while finally bouyant are not neccesarily tech-savy enough to probably handle web3 technologies.
+While we aim to be as open as possible and onboard as many people as possible.
+We have chose the millenial group as our focus group for the above reasons.

   - How to encourage active participation?
+Community building, participation and relationship is they key here.

   - What do we want want from the target group?
+Their energy, passion, dedication, resources both mental, financial, social, etc.

   - What are we offering them?
+A virtual community to explore the world of art with fellow art lovers.

   - Creating a safe, open accessible community for them..
+No discrimination

   - Incorporating the community members input in the community's vision

-3. KPIs

-## 3. Target Market
 ## 4. Strategies
 ## 5. Budget
 ## 6. Obstacles/Competitions